Seasonal Affective Disorder or SAD

-- Delay big decisions until the depression has lifted.
-Before deciding to make a significant
+Delay big decisions until the depression has lifted.
+Don't make a big change right

-- Remember: People rarely "snap out of" a depression.
-But they can feel a little better
+People don't often snap out of a depression.
+But they can feel a little better day

 that is part of the depression.
-The negative thoughts will disappear as your depression
+The negative thoughts will go away as your depression

 responds to treatment.

 Let your family and friends help you.

 Key points about SAD